ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 This is where secure defaults, paved roads, internal platforms, reusable libraries, golden paths, reference architectures, policy-as-code, and automated guardrails matter.

-Not because developers do not care, but because caring is not a control.
+Not because developers do not care, but because <strong>caring is not a control</strong>.

 ## The Secure Path Must Be the Easy Path